rfdickerson/cpp-for-robotics/book/06-building-an-ekf-pose-estimator.md

 # Chapter 6

 ## Building an EKF Pose Estimator (Library-First)

-Robots never know where they are.
+Robots never know exactly where they are.

 They estimate.

 This chapter builds a **production-quality Extended Kalman Filter (EKF) pose estimator** for a differential-drive robot, written as a **standalone modern C++ library**.
 No middleware.
 No callbacks.
 No magic.

 By the end of this chapter, you will have:
-- A reusable pose estimation core
+* A reusable pose estimation core
-- Explicit state, covariance, and time handling
+* Explicit state, covariance, and time handling
-- Deterministic prediction and correction steps
+* Deterministic prediction and correction steps
-- Clear trust boundaries between sensors and belief
+* Clear trust boundaries between sensors and belief

 This is not a SLAM system.
 This is the *foundation SLAM systems are built on*.

 ---